-Prime Minister Winston Churchill officially announced the end of the Second World War at 3pm on May 8, 1945.
+Prime Minister Winston Churchill officially announced the end of the Second World War in Europe at 3pm on May 8, 1945.

 Taking to the airwaves, he announced to the people of Britain that Nazi Germany had surrendered to the Allied forces and he declared the historic moment as Victory in Europe Day, which was later to become VE Day.